-One activity that will require some effort on your part is to make sure some important legal documents are in order that involve the future care for the person entering the nursing care facility.
+One activity that will require some effort on your part is to make sure some important legal decisions and documents are in order that involve the future care for the person entering the nursing care facility.
 These documents guarantee that the wishes of the person are known, fully understood and carried out by family members as well as the staff of the nursing home facility.

 While each person has their own specific circumstances requiring specific legal actions, here are some of the main legal documents that most people will need to address before they or a loved one enters a nursing home.